tjmahr/dissertation/docs/15-aim1-notebook.md

 ## Interim summary

-* Visual evidence that the semantic foil and phonological foil become more relevant (compared to unrelated foil) each.
+* Visual evidence that the semantic foil and phonological foil become more relevant (compared to unrelated foil) each year.
 * Our previous distinction between strong and weak foils still applies, although it might be better to exclude only the (a priori) weakest foils, like the rime phonological foils.